-- RAP Cover Page - Proposed Project Summary Page - Current & Pending Support Form - Proposal Narrative (not to exceed 10 pages, including figures and tables, no smaller than 11 point font & one inch margins) - Introduction (overview of the scope of work for this proposal, include mention of the NASA mission directorate and any major ongoing NASA research projects this work is relevant to). - Background (provide a bigger picture of how the proposed work fits into your overall research plans and the field of study at large). - o Research Objectives (clearly identify all science and technical objectives for this proposal). - Relevance to NASA and NASA Mission Directorates/Centers (identify all the current and potential applications/relevance to NASA, including future scalability of this project and where a larger scale project would fit in.
+- RAP Cover Page - Proposed Project Summary Page - Current & Pending Support Form - Proposal Narrative (not to exceed 10 pages, including figures and tables, no smaller than 11 point font & one inch margins) - 1) Introduction (overview of the scope of work for this proposal, include mention of the NASA mission directorate and any major ongoing NASA research projects this work is relevant to). - 2) Background (provide a bigger picture of how the proposed work fits into your overall research plans and the field of study at large). - 3) Research Objectives (clearly identify all science and technical objectives for this proposal). - 4) Relevance to NASA and NASA Mission Directorates/Centers (identify all the current and potential applications/relevance to NASA, including future scalability of this project and where a larger scale project would fit in.
 Explicitly identify the mission directorate to which this project aligns with details on the related research priorities of said MDs).
-See Appendix A for a current list of areas of interest listed by MD and Center. - o Implementation Strategy and Milestone Schedule (detail exactly what deliverables are expected, when, and by whom; clearly reference any partner institutions if this is a PP). - NASA Collaboration Development Plan (map out any contact you have had thus far with a reasonable plan for development over the course of this project, including number of meetings in person or via phone/web technology; be sure to identify what you will get from NASA and what NASA will get from you over the period of the award). - Management Plan (lay out a hierarchy of individuals/institutions working on the project, a recruitment plan for team members not yet identified, and methods for tracking and reporting progress throughout the project; partnership proposals must clearly divide tasks and lay out a clear plan for managing work at multiple institutions). - Anticipated Outcomes/Plans for Future Endeavors/Future Collaborations with NASA (include plans for publications, conferences, funding opportunities, and full-scale collaborations). - References Cited within the proposal - Budget Section: Each participating institution must have its own completed Budget Form followed by a narrative explanation of all costs listed on its form.
-Explanations are required for both requested funds and proposed cost-shares. - Letter of Interest from a NASA Researcher - Short Vita for Principal Investigator (and for Co-I on PP proposals) - Letter of Commitment from the Co-I on PP proposals
+See Appendix A for a current list of areas of interest listed by MD and Center. - 5) Implementation Strategy and Milestone Schedule (detail exactly what deliverables are expected, when, and by whom; clearly reference any partner institutions if this is a PP). - 6) NASA Collaboration Development Plan (map out any contact you have had thus far with a reasonable plan for development over the course of this project, including number of meetings in person or via phone/web technology; be sure to identify what you will get from NASA and what NASA will get from you over the period of the award). - 7) Management Plan (lay out a hierarchy of individuals/institutions working on the project, a recruitment plan for team members not yet identified, and methods for tracking and reporting progress throughout the project; partnership proposals must clearly divide tasks and lay out a clear plan for managing work at multiple institutions). - 8) Anticipated Outcomes/Plans for Future Endeavors/Future Collaborations with NASA (include plans for publications, conferences, funding opportunities, and full-scale collaborations). - References Cited within the proposal - Budget Section: Each participating institution must have its own completed Budget Form followed by a narrative explanation of all costs listed on its form.
+Explanations are required for both requested funds and proposed cost-shares. - Letter of Interest from a NASA Researcher - Short Vita for Principal Investigator (and for Co-I on PP proposals) - Letter Certifying all Institutional Reviews are complete (can be submitted 30 days after proposal due date.
+See section on Certifications.) - Letter of Commitment from the Co-I on PP proposals